 The climate of the Himalayas differs according to its altitudes.
 There is a tropical climate at the base of the Himalayas whereas there are perennial ice and snow at the highest altitude of the Himalayas.
 The types of flora and fauna also vary according to climate and vegetation.

 Animals of the Himalayas

 Various exotic and endangered animals like the snow leopard, endemic Bharal or Himalayan blue sheep, the Himalayan musk deer, Himalayan tahr, the takin, the Himalayan serow, the Himalayan goral, brown bear, Asian black bear, Red panda, etc are found in the Himalayas of Nepal and Tibet.

 Plants of the Himalayas

-Hydrangea Hirta, oak forest, pine forests, rhododendron, apple and box myrtle, Juniperus Tibetica are some of the most popular species of plants found in the Himalayas.
+Hydrangea Hirta, oak forest, pine forests, rhododendron, apple and box myrtle, and Juniperus Tibetica are some of the most popular species of plants found in the Himalayas.
 These plants are also protected in various conservation areas in the Himalayas including Annapurna Conservation Area Project (ACAP), Sagarmatha National Park, Kanchenjunga Conservation Area, etc.

 The Himalayas are located in the subcontinent.
-They have been a source of natural beauty comprising of mountains, lakes, glaciers, rivers, plants, and animals.
+They have been a source of natural beauty comprising mountains, lakes, glaciers, rivers, plants, and animals.
 The Himalayas are also a rich source of cultural and historical learning.
 If you want to enjoy the beauty of the Himalayas or explore the various places here, you can contact Sublime Trails.
 We will help you customize your trips so that you can enjoy the unparalleled beauty of the Himalayas.
 If you want to explore the real Himalayas in Everest region in one day you can book our Everest base camp helicopter tour.